JMRI: PanelPro Frequently Asked Questions

 - PanelPro is still developing at a rapid rate.
 Many layouts are already up and running using PanelPro - but the most recent developments that have just recently been made available in PanelPro make using it a -lot- easier than it used to be.
 Actually, if you are talking just turnouts and block occupancy then PanelPro has been usable for some time.
 Signaling is getting better all the time.

-turnout status be used in the decision process of "what
+occupancy and turnout status be used in the decision

-I'm assuming that you want a computer to make these
+specific code/logic.
+I'm assuming that you want a computer

-decisions.
-It is possible to implement a system where a
+to make these decisions.
+It is possible to implement a

-human being, usually the dispatcher, does all of the
+system where a human being, usually the dispatcher, does

-decisions ... the more complex the layout/signaling system
+all of the decisions ... the more complex the

-PanelPro is usually loafing and has more than enough
+computer running PanelPro is usually loafing and has more

 Implementing layout control (turnouts, block occupancy, signals, etc.) is not an "easy deal".
 And, in my opinion, it is not something you should attempt to teach yourself - or to do it alone with just the help/guidance of online lists such as this one.
 I am not saying "don't use online" ...
 I'm saying that if you want to do this as easily as possible then you should seek out those who have gone before and enlist their face-to-face support/guidance.
 Yes, you can do it your self - no, that's not the best way to do this and you will find you make -many- mistakes that will cause considerable delays and rework.
 Many layout automation projects have gotten stalled for just this very reason.